MuViCo/MuViCo/documentation/improvementsuggestions.md

 # Future Improvement Suggestions

- #### Migrate from Window Objects to React Components in Show Mode:

-- Consider refactoring the existing codebase to utilize React components instead of JavaScript window objects in the show mode.
-This will enhance code maintainability, scalability, and overall user experience and enable preloading the media so that internet connection during the show isn't an issue.

-#### **Implement Google Login:**

-- Integrate Google login functionality to provide users with a seamless authentication experience.
-This will enhance user convenience and security.

 #### **Diversify Media Content:**

-- Expand the variety of media content by incorporating features such as looping videos.
-This will enrich the user experience and provide more engaging content.
+- Expand the variety of supported video files.
+This will enrich the user experience and provide more flexibility.

-#### **Enhance Login and Signup Processes:**

-- Improve the login and signup flows by ensuring that tokens work seamlessly on the frontend.
-This will optimize user authentication and enhance security measures.

 #### **Enable Lyrics Addition:**